 On some occasions - e.g. enquiries about complex abuse or allegations against colleagues, agencies should consider the provision of additional individual or group staff support.

 Managers should develop local policies and systems to maximise staff safety and remain alert to the possibility that some staff may be anxious about personal safety yet reluctant to acknowledge their concern.

 Supervision supports, assures and develops the knowledge, skills and values of an individual worker and provides accountability for decision-making and promotes their engagement within an organisation.
 High quality supervision is the cornerstone of effective working with all children and young people.

 These principles are designed to support those agencies with supervision policies and procedures in place and to provide guidance and assistance to agencies that have yet to develop their own policies.
-The principles are supported by all partners in the Surrey Safeguarding Children Board.
+The principles are supported by all partners in the Surrey Safeguarding Children Partnership.

 - Supervision must ensure the effective management of practice, develop and support staff

 - Staff should be responsible for the quality of their work and should make a positive contribution to the supervisory process

 - Senior managers have a responsibility to promote good supervision and ensuring that training is provided for both supervisors and supervisees